The following Full Page Check or transaction browser types support a number of extra metrics and features:

 The Word Wide Web Consortium (W3C) has defined a set of navigation timings that are essential to loading a web page.
 Uptrends has adopted several of those timings to measure and show in reports.
 You can show the results on a dashboard by using a custom report tile of the type Simple data list / chart and choosing from the list of W3C navigation timing data.

 Check out the knowledge base article W3C navigation timings to find out the details about the implemented navigation timings.

 Core Web Vitals and W3C navigation timings are available for your transactions as well.
 To enable these extra metrics for transaction monitoring, select Chrome with extra metrics from the Browser type drop-down in the Advanced tab in the monitor settings.
 You can find the additional metrics included in the transaction waterfall, in steps for which a waterfall has been enabled.
 (Available for Business- and Enterprise-level accounts only.)

-W3C total time or Total time?
+Load time: W3C total time or Network total time

 To make your choice, go to the Advanced tab of the monitor settings.
 In the Measurement section select one of the options within the Base load time on :